mohamed-ahmed-yousef/ABM-Assignment/README.md

 ## Overview
 This repository contains solutions for the Agile Business Modules PHP programming assessment.
 The assessment consists of multiple programming challenges designed to evaluate coding skills in a command-line environment.

-## Assessment Criteria
-The solutions are evaluated based on the following criteria:
-- Submission timeliness
-- Problem completeness
-- Output accuracy
-- Performance optimization
-- Code readability and style
-- Code quality and organization

 ## Requirements
 - Plain PHP implementation (no frameworks)
 - Command-line interface (php-cli mode)